grantcarthew/context-template/project.md

-# Reference Repository Refresh
+# Context Repository Refresh

 ## Project Overview

-This project maintains the reference repository's INDEX.csv file system.
+This project maintains the context repository's INDEX.csv file system.
 The repository contains Git-cloned documentation sources, tool/application source code, and local documentation directories that serve as reference material.
 Each source should have a child INDEX.csv file that catalogs its contents in a format appropriate to that source.
 The root INDEX.csv provides a master inventory of all child directories.

 Project Type: Repository maintenance and indexing